brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 }
 ```

+Today that's declaring a function type that takes one argument of type
+`typename MyX::pack` named `types` and then varargs with the comma elided.
+If
+we make the comma mandatory (as [@P1219R1] proposes to do), then that would open
+up our ability to use a context-sensitive `pack` here.

-We would need a new keyword to make this happen, and `pack` seems entirely too
+Otherwise, we would need a new keyword to make this happen, and `pack` seems entirely too
 pretty to make this work.
 As a placeholder, this paper suggests using _preceding_
 ellipses (which still need to be separated by a space).
 That is: